-The evolution of Fatherhood can be traced through changing attitudes and the societal norms of of a given historical period.
-From Victorian ideas of masculinity defined by a focus on work, and being the protector-provider, to a more contemporary perspective of the father as a self defined, multifaceted role.
+Ideas of fatherhood change as you trace them throughout history.
+They often reflect the social norms of a given era.
+From Victorian ideals of masculinity defined by a focus on work, and of being the protector and provider for your family, to the more contemporary image of a father as a self-defined, multifaceted role.

-By conducting brain scans the researchers were able to measure hormonal output and neural activities that signal the malleability of men’s brains to adapt to the demands of Fatherhood.
+The researchers began by scanning the brains of their subjects.
+They measured hormonal output and neural activity.
+Doing so, they honed in on the malleability of men’s brains to adapt to the demands of fatherhood.

-Instead of being hardwired and unchangeable, fathers’ brains demonstrated an impressive adaptability to activate the the emotional network that deals with social bonding, vigilance, and responses to stress and the child’s well being.
+Instead of being hardwired and unchangeable, they discovered fathers’ brains demonstrate impressive adaptability.
+They activate the emotional network that deals with social bonding, vigilance, and responses to stress and the child’s well-being.

 In more simple terms, changes in brain activity are consistent in fathers who spend significant time as primary caregivers.

-This study suggests that there may be a dedicated neural network for parenting in both genders and that network is adaptable to the level of responsibility required to care for the child.
+This study suggests there may be a dedicated neural network for parenting in both genders.
+And that network is adaptable to the level of responsibility required to care for the child.

 Related Reading: No Substitute For Dad